hanansoicher/Multi-Robot-Task-Allocation/README.md

-This project implements a dynamic task allocation system for a team of Pololu 3pi+ robots given a set of tasks (Picking up and dropping off objects with deadlines) in a maze environment, utilizing an SMT-based Multi Robot Task Allocation library developed by UC Berkeley post-graduate researchers.
+This project implements a dynamic task allocation system for a team of Pololu 3pi+ robots given a set of tasks (Picking up and dropping off objects with deadlines) in a constrained environment, utilizing an SMT-based Multi Robot Task Allocation library (SMrTa) developed by UC Berkeley post-graduate researchers.

 Setup
 git clone --recurse-submodules